Optimality of function spaces for kernel integral operators: Operator on rearrangement-invariant spaces

 \end{theorem}

-\begin{proof} The fact that $\rho$ is a rearrangement-invariant norm was proved in the preceding theorem, so we only need to show $S_a\colon Y \rightarrow Z$.
+\begin{proof} The fact that such $Z$ is necessarily a rearrangement-invariant space was proved in the preceding lemma, so we only need to show $S_a\colon Y \rightarrow Z$.
 To this end, we will need to calculate the $K$-functionals of spaces $(X,L^1)$ and spaces $(m_\varphi,L^\infty)$.
 By Theorem~\ref{P-Linf-Smallm-K-functional} we have

 and, by \cite[Theorem 5.1]{Milman}, we have

 for some constant $C>0$.
 Fix arbitrary $f \in L^1 + L^\infty$ and $t \in (0,\infty)$.
 By (\ref{square}) and the definition of the $K$-functional, we have